APNIC-Labs/draft-kskroll-sentinel/README.md

-   resolver's current trust store for the DNS root?", not "Is there any key with this KeyID in the trust store", nor "Was a key with this KeyID used to validate this query?".
+   resolver's current trust store for the DNS root?", not "Is there any key with this Key Tag in the trust store", nor "Was a key with this Key Tag used to validate this query?".
 An active key is one which could currently be used for validation (that is, a key that is not in either the AddPend or Revoked state as described in [RFC5011]).